aaronparker/evergreen/docs/install.md

 ---
-title: "Installing the Module"
+title: "Installing Evergreen"
 keywords: evergreen
-tags: [getting_started]
+tags: [install, update]
 sidebar: home_sidebar
 permalink: install.html
-summary: Installing Evergreen.
+summary: How to install the Evergreen PowerShell module
 ---
 ## Install from the PowerShell Gallery

 The Evergreen module is published to the PowerShell Gallery and can be found here: [Evergreen](https://www.powershellgallery.com/packages/Evergreen/).
 The module can be installed from the gallery with: